macgibbons/sql-professional/book-1-carnival-design/chapters/DATABASE_INTRODUCTION.md

 <br>

 ## Two main ways to go with databases
 Today databases are considered either relational (SQL) or non-relational (NoSQL) type.
 The fundamental differences between these two types of databases comes down to how the data gets stored, how the data is retrieved.
-For carnival

 <br>